Why Is Fall a Great Time to Install Sod?

 • Post category:Sod

 With the current sod shortage occurring in Florida, you may be wondering how to satisfy your need for a beautiful, green lawn by the summer.
-Fortunately, perennial peanut is still available and could be the perfect solution for your property.
+Fortunately, it is still available and could be the perfect solution for your property.
 What is Perennial Peanut?
 Ornamental rhizomal perennial peanut is a low maintenance grass alternative that nicely covers difficult sunny areas.
-Though it is not a traditional grass blade appearance, perennial peanut does offer an aesthetically attractive hardy plant with green foliage and beautiful yellow-orange flowers.
+Though it is not a traditional grass blade appearance, it does offer an aesthetically attractive hardy plant with green foliage and beautiful yellow-orange flowers.
 Which Perennial Peanut Is Best?
 Perennial peanut is grown in different forms, but the most popular and requested in Ecoturf.
 Many homeowners use Ecoturf around the sunny spots of their home that do not receive shade and need a ground cover that is extremely durable.
 It offers true drought tolerance, no known pests, no need for supplemental nitrogen or phosphorus fertilizer, and very little mowing!
 With proper care, your perennial peanut will stay about 4” in height.

 Continue ReadingIs Perennial Peanut the Right Sod for Your Yard?